straaljager/loki-render/README.md

 # Loki Render

-Loki Render allows you to create your own render farm, serving Blender render jobs to a group of computers.
+Loki Render allows you to create your own Blender render farm, serving Blender render jobs to a group of computers.
 Loki is easy to setup and runs on Linux, Windows, or Mac, making it a quick and flexible distributed network rendering solution!

-This is a fork of the original project by Daniel Petersen over on [Sourceforge](https://sourceforge.net/projects/loki-render/)
+This is a fork of Mike Peralta's adaptation of the original project by Daniel Petersen over on [Sourceforge](https://sourceforge.net/projects/loki-render/), which works with Blender 2.80 (and higher)

 ##	Workflow

 A typical workflow to start utilizing Loki Render, is something like:

 1. Pick a machine to be the master, and start Loki Render in "Master" mode (or in "Master+Grunt" mode)
 2. Start Loki Render in Grunt mode on some other machines
 3. Configure the Master